mspnp/samples/OperationalExcellence/azure-function-powershell/README.md

----
-page_type: sample
-languages:
-- azurecli
-products:
-- azure
----

-# Azure Well Architected Framework Sample (Azure Monitor Alert and Azure PowerShell Function)
+# Azure Well-Architected Framework Sample (Azure Monitor Alert and Azure PowerShell Function)

-The Azure Monitor service collects and analizes data from your Azure and on-premises envitonment.
-This data can be used to detect and alert on service anonomilies, degradication, and failue.
-Azure PowerShell functions can be used to automate operational tasks sucs as responding to service issues.
-Together Azure Monitor and Azure Functions make a great team for detectign and responding to service issues.
+The Azure Monitor service collects and analyzes data from your Azure and on-premises environment.
+This data can be used to detect and alert on service anomalies, degradation, and failure.
+Azure PowerShell functions can be used to automate operational tasks such as responding to service issues.
+Together Azure Monitor and Azure Functions make a great team for detecting and responding to service issues.

-This sample deploys a complete and ready to test enviroment for demonistrating Azure Monitor for detectign issues with Windows Services and an Azure Function for remediating serivce issues.
+This sample deploys a complete and ready-to-test environment to demonstrate Azure Monitor for detecting issues with Windows Services and an Azure Function for remediating service issues.
 When deployed, the following Azure resources are created:

 - An Azure Virtual Machines (Windows)
 - An Azure Log Analytics workspace
-- An Azure Monitor query that querieis for all systems where a named service has been stopped
+- An Azure Monitor query that queries for all systems where a named service has been stopped
-- An Azure Alert that triggers once a named serive has been stopped
+- An Azure Alert that triggers once a named service has been stopped
 - An Azure Monitor Action group that sends an email and runs an Azure function once triggered by an alert
-- An Azure PowerShell Function that starts a stopped service on the virtual machin that raised the alert
+- An Azure PowerShell Function that starts a stopped service on the virtual machine that raised the alert

 ## Deploy sample